davidpricedev/wandering-puzzler/README.md

 Todos / Future Ideas:

 - add UI buttons instead of just keyboard controls for game start/restart, etc. (maybe even for movement?)
-- add level list drop-down to select level
-- implement an undo feature to roll back up to N moves
-- Add ability to use mouse/tap for movement in addition to arrow/wasd keys (mostly for mobile/tablet compatibility)
+- Add ability to use mouse/tap for movement in addition to arrow keys (mostly for mobile/tablet compatibility)
-- What about proper animations instead of turn-based updates?
-- Alternative graphics options (icon sets)?
+- add level list drop-down to select level (and figure out how to pull in levels from upstream repo)
 - sounds?
+- Deploy to github.io so it can be played online without installing it locally

 ## Technical aspects